WalterSmuts/easyfft/README.md

   the [generic_const_exprs] feature
 * There are no methods for in-place mutation for complex -> real or real -> complex transforms.
+* easyfft stores the [FftPlanner] and scratch buffer in thread local storage.
+  This means IT'S NOT APPROPRIATE FOR APPLICATIONS THAT SPIN UP A NEW THREAD FOR EACH FFT OPERATION.
+It will work, it'll just reduce performance.

 ### The `fallible` feature
 The `DynRealDft` struct has some associated operations which can panic.
 This is